 ABOUT

-Spanish-Argentinian mezzo-soprano Julia Portela Piñón has recently completed her residency as the first international singer of the Judith Neilson Young Artist Programme at Cape Town Opera.
-Julia’s operatic engagements included Flora Bervoix in Verdi’s La Traviata, La suora zelatrice in Puccini’s Suor Angelica, Zita in Puccini’s Gianni Schicchi, and Alisa in Donizetti’s Lucia di Lammermoor.
+Spanish-Argentinian mezzo-soprano Julia Portela Piñón completed a residency as the first international singer of the Judith Neilson Young Artist Programme at Cape Town Opera.
+During the 2023/24 season, Julia’s operatic engagements included Flora Bervoix in Verdi’s La Traviata, La suora zelatrice in Puccini’s Suor Angelica, Zita in Puccini’s Gianni Schicchi, and Alisa in Donizetti’s Lucia di Lammermoor, as well as the alto solo in Mozart’s Requiem.

 Born in Lugo, Spain, Julia studied for over a decade in London, UK, first at the Guildhall School of Music and Drama and subsequently at the Royal Academy of Music.
 From the latter, she obtained a Bachelor of Music in Performance, a Master of Arts in Performance with Distinction and an Advanced Diploma in Opera Performance, generously supported by the Norman Ayrton Award.